brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 image:  '/images/7cc7.jpeg'
 tags:   [Running]
 ---
 *This is one of the most remote races on Earth.
-100 runners sail from Argentina on the infamous Drake Passage, with hopes of favourable weather.
+Every year, 100 runners sail from Argentina on the infamous Drake Passage, with hopes of favourable weather.
 It's a long way to travel, but the marathon is only part of the adventure.
 The people, wildlife, icy swims, and all I learned is what made it special.
 With luck on my side I even went kayaking, having now paddled on all seven continents too!*

 This was the final marathon in my journey to join the Seven Continents Club.